JDG141/LibraryManager/README.md

 # LibraryTask
-Basic c# console application to manage books in a library
+Basic c# console application to manage books in a library from remote session 2